ManualForArchipelago/Manual/docs/syntax/requires.md

 As demonstrated in the [Making Items: Category](making/items.md#categories) docs, you can configure an item to belong to a category, potentially with other related items.
 Sometimes, you want to use a category of items as a requirement for accessing a location or region, and Manual supports this as well.

-The key is a short ampersand prefix added to the beginning of any required item name, like this: `|@Coins Category|`
+The way to do this is a short ampersand prefix added to the beginning of any required item name, like this: `|@Coins Category|`

 - That will tell Manual that the location/region requires 1 item from the "Coins Category" category.